EmuKit/emukit/emukit/examples/README.md

 ## <a name="Contributing"></a>Contributing
-If you want to contribute to this of, please open a new pull request.
+If you want to contribute to this folder, please open a new pull request.

 ### Examples